facebookincubator/ForgeArmory/ttps/cloud/aws/iam/enumerate-iam/README.md

 ## Examples

-You can run the script using the following examples:
+You can run the TTP using the following examples:

 Execute the `enumerate-iam` tool at a specified path.
 Post execution, it cleans up the artifacts: